Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Incorporate any applicable software, language or proficiency
+- Include any relevant software or language proficiency

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or through internships
+- List any relevant experience you’ve gained through volunteer work or internships

 References:

-- Include at least two references from a professional
+- Make sure you have at least two professional references

 Does a resume letter have to be identical to a CV?